jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Sabosan.md

 RacialMods:
 Languages: Abyssal
 SQ:
+SpecialAbilities:
+  Dust Cloud (Ex): >
-SpecialAbilities: Dust Cloud (Ex) A sabosan gains Hover as a bonus feat, and can use this feat to create a dust cloud even though it is not Large.
+    A sabosan gains Hover as a bonus feat, and can use this feat to create a dust cloud even though it is not Large.
 The resulting dust cloud has only a 30-foot radius.
+  Fell Shriek (Su): >
-Fell Shriek (Su) As a standard action, a sabosan can emit a deafening cry in a 30-foot cone.
+    As a standard action, a sabosan can emit a deafening cry in a 30-foot cone.
 Creatures in this area must make a successful DC 15 Fortitude save or be deafened for 1 minute.
 Sabosan are immune to this ability.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: